 A body protector is obligatory in all cross-country competitions and is strongly recommended in show jumping competitions.
 A BETA Level 3 displaying a Blue 2018 Label must be worn in competitions where a body protector is obligatory.
-From 1 Jan 2024, the BETA 2009 Purple Label will no longer be accepted.
 The ONLY exception to this requirement is that the Exo Body Cages will continue to be accepted, provided they have a BETA Level 3 Purple 2000 Label - the secretary must be notified so they can inform the paramedic they need an allen key.
-For the full Body Protector guidelines see G22.2
+For the full Body Protector guidelines see G22.2.

-Jodhpurs and Breeches
+Iodhpurs and Breeches